After being caught while on the run for several murders, Dorothea Puente told reporters, "I used to be a very good

 In the trial that was to come, the victims were deemed ‘shadow people’ because they were marginally homeless and typically didn’t have anyone in their lives who would notice if they went missing.

 Suspicion first arose in 1988 when one of Puente’s tenants, Alberto Montoya, went missing.
 Montoya was developmentally disabled and schizophrenic.
 A social worker looking into the disappearance became wary when she learned that Puente’s boarding home was unlicensed.
 The social worker reported Montoya’s disappearance to the police, who launched an investigation.

 Puente told investigators that the missing tenant was on vacation, but they noticed disturbed soil on the property and received permission to dig.
 However, Puente wasn’t yet considered a suspect and when she asked to go buy a cup a coffee, they allowed her to do so.

 She wound up immediately fleeing to Los Angelos.
 Meanwhile, at the same time she was fleeing, the investigators dug up the whole yard and uncovered the body of 78-year-old Leona Carpenter.
 Then they found six more corpses.
 That’s when the police realized just what a terrible mistake it was to have let her go.

 The Search For, Trial, And Prosecution Of Dorothea Puente

 Dorothea Puente was missing for five days.
-In L.A., she met an elderly man in a bar and befriended him.
+In Los Angeles, she met an elderly man in a bar and befriended him.
 Unfortunately for her, the man recognized her from television reports and reported her to the local police.

 Charged with a total of nine murders, Puente was flown back to Sacramento.
 On her way back, she told reporters that she hadn’t killed anyone, saying, “I used to be a very good person at one time.”